Boies Penrose: U.S. Senate and National Republican Party Committee

 In 1914, Penrose faced his first direct election (following the passage of the Seventeenth Amendment).
 He publicly campaigned for the first time in his life and defeated Democrat A. Mitchell Palmer and Progressive Gifford Pinchot.

-In November 1915, Penrose accompanied the Liberty Bell on its nationwide tour returning to Pennsylvania from the Panama-Pacific International Exposition in San Francisco; Penrose accompanied the bell to New Orleans and then to Philadelphia.
-The Liberty Bell has not been moved from Pennsylvania since.
+In November 1915, Penrose accompanied the Liberty Bell on its nationwide tour to the Panama-Pacific International Exposition in San Francisco to raise money for World War I.

 Personal life and business

-Penrose was an avid outdoorsman and took pleasure in mountain exploration and big-game hunting.
-Penrose climbed and named at least two mountains: one in Montana and another in the Dickson Range in the Bridge River Country of British Columbia.
+Penrose was six foot four inches tall and was nicknamed "Big Grizzly".
+He had a huge appetite and was known to have a dozen eggs at breakfast and a full turkey at lunch.
+He won a $1,000 bet in an eating contest of 50 oysters and a quart of bourbon that sent his opponent to the hospital.
+He did not like people watching him eat and had screens set up to provide privacy when he dined at the Bellevue-Stratford Hotel in Philadelphia.

-The Senator was a large, heavy man and, according to his hunting guide, W.G.
-(Bill) Manson, they had to spend a lot of time to find a horse hop big enough to carry Penrose and his custom saddle.
+An avid outdoorsman, Penrose enjoyed mountain exploration and big-game hunting.
+He was one of the 100 original members of the Boone and Crockett Club.
+According to his hunting guide, W.G.
+(Bill) Manson, they had to spend a lot of time to find a horse big enough to carry Penrose and his custom saddle.
 The horse was called "Senator."
 After Penrose stopped riding, the horse was retired to pasture because no standard saddle would fit him.

+He never married and was known to boast of his love of prostitutes, stating that he didn't "believe in hypocrisy".

-In 1903 Boies, along with his brothers and father, invested in the formation of the Utah Copper Company.
+In 1903 Penrose, along with his brothers and father, invested in the formation of the Utah Copper Company.

 Death and legacy

-Penrose died in his Wardman Park penthouse suite in Washington, D.C. in the last hour of 1921, after suffering a pulmonary thrombosis.
-He was buried in the family grave section in the Laurel Hill Cemetery in Philadelphia.
+Penrose died on December 31, 1921, in his Wardman Park penthouse suite in Washington, D.C. in the last hour of 1921, after suffering a pulmonary thrombosis.
+He was interred in the Penrose family grave section of Laurel Hill Cemetery in Philadelphia.

-Following Penrose's death, his lieutenant Joseph Grundy became one of the leaders of the Republican machine, but no one boss dominated the party like Penrose and his predecessors had.
+Following Penrose's death, his lieutenant Joseph Grundy became one of the leaders of the Republican machine, but no one boss dominated the party as Penrose and his predecessors had.

+Mount Penrose in the Dickson Range in southwest-central British Columbia is named after Penrose.

-A statue of Penrose modeled by Philadelphia sculptor Samuel Murray has been in Harrisburg, Pennsylvania's Capitol Park since September 1930.
+A bronze statue of Penrose by Philadelphia sculptor Samuel Murray was erected in Harrisburg, Pennsylvania's Capitol Park in September 1930.